 - 1. Spend class time seriously.
 Contribute when possible.
 Allow others to contribute and work.
 Be on time.
 Listen and learn.
 Complete assignments. - 2.
 Politely follow instructions and requests of our teachers and staff. - 3.
 Respect each student.
 Talk to them as another human being.
 Keep his/her hands off others.
 Public display of affection will not be tolerated. - 4.
 Use quiet areas including the IMC in the way we intend them to be used, quietly. - 5.
 Observe etiquette in the student dining room.
 This includes eating while seated, talking in a normal voice, and not throwing food. - 6.
 Language profanity and language inappropriate to an educational setting is prohibited.
 It will not be tolerated.
-It is disrespectful of others. - 7.
-Pushing, punching, kicking, and general horseplay is not tolerated.
+It is disrespectful of others.

+7. Pushing, punching, kicking, and general horseplay is not tolerated.

 You are also responsible for other rules set by teachers in their classroom.
-These rules apply at all times both inside and outside the building.
-Students will be taught through out Positive Behaviors Intervention and Support protocols (PBIS) at the beginning of the year and returning in January.
+These expectations apply at all times both inside and outside the building.
+Students will be taught the tenets of the Positive Behaviors Intervention and Support system (PBIS) at the beginning of the year and upon returning from breaks.
 Please review the following as a family: